Contemporary Cuban Art

 Nalia Martinez Grau was born in 1966 in Holguín, Cuba.
 She received her artistic training from 2005 to 2006 in Havana, Cuba.

-Her work has been exhibited repeatedly at various Galleries and exhibitions in Holguin and La Havana, Cuba.
-She is been featured internationally in Spain, Ecuador, Argentina and Italy.
+Her work has been exhibited at various Galleries and exhibitions in Holguin and Havana, Cuba.
+She is been featured internationally in Spain, Ecuador, Italy and the United States.